william-cheung/mit-6.828-2014/lec4-note (shell & os organization).md

 * Now we have a feel for what Unix system call interface provides, how to implement the interface?

-* Why have an o/s at all?  why not just a library? then apps are free to use it, or not -- flexible apps can directly interact with hardware some tiny O/Ss for embedded processors work this way
+* Why have an o/s at all?  why not just a library?
+  * library approach
+    * apps are free to use it, or not -- flexible
+    * apps can directly interact with hardware
+    * some tiny O/Ss for embedded processors work this way
+    * downside:
+    	1) the operating system cannot enforce time-sharing
+        2) does not provide strong isolation if applications are mutually distrustful

 * Key requirement:
-  isolation
+  - isolation
-  multiplexing
+  - multiplexing
-  interaction
+  - interaction

-* helpful approach: abstract machine resources rather than raw hardware File system, not raw disk
+* helpful approach: abstract machine resources rather than raw hardware
+  - File system, not raw disk
-  TCP, not a raw ethernet
+  - TCP, not a raw ethernet
-  Processes, not raw CPU/memory
+  - Processes, not raw CPU/memory
-  abstractions often ease multiplexing and interaction also more convenient and portable
+  - abstractions often ease multiplexing and interaction
+  - also more convenient and portable

 * Goals:
-  apps must use OS interface, cannot directly interact with hardware apps cannot harm operating system
+  - apps must use OS interface, cannot directly interact with hardware
+  - apps cannot harm operating system

 * Hardware support for isolation
   * Processors support user mode and kernel mode